If you are pregnant, considering getting pregnant or are still breastfeeding, it is important that you know the answer to the following questions:

 This applies to both Lasik and Lasek which are the 2 most common types of laser eye surgery.

 Can I have laser eye surgery if I am planning on getting pregnant in the near future?

-If you are still breast feeding then your hormones are still likely to be affected, meaning your vision and prescription could fluctuate.
-Furthermore there is a risk that the drugs used following laser eye surgery could pass to your baby during breast feeding.
-It is therefore advisable to wait at least 3 months from cessation of breast feeding before you consider surgery.
+If you are still breastfeeding then your hormones are still likely to be affected, meaning your vision and prescription could fluctuate.
+Furthermore, there is a risk that the drugs used following laser eye surgery could pass to your baby during breastfeeding.
+It is therefore advisable to wait at least 3 months from the cessation of breastfeeding before you consider surgery.

 In summary, if you are either pregnant, considering getting pregnant or breastfeeding, it is not advisable to have laser eye surgery.
 As with all surgical procedures the final decision will be made by your surgeon.